 Hartwood Acres was originally designed as a country estate and is now enjoyed by hikers, horseback riders, mountain bikers, cross-country skiers, nature lovers and more.
 The park’s 629 acres include wooded trails and a new outdoor exhibition space, Hartwood Acres Sculpture Garden – a space dedicated to the public art placed there in the 1980s.

-If you’re looking a park full of activities, the 2,000-acre South Park offers an ice skating rink, golf course, BMX track and more!
+If you’re looking for a park full of activities, the 2,000-acre South Park offers an ice-skating rink, golf course, BMX track and more!
 Bask in the surrounding fall foliage while you hike, play and relax in the beauty of South Park.

 Raccoon Creek State Park is one of Pennsylvania’s most visited state parks and is located approximately 30 miles west of the city.
 The park encompasses 7,572 acres and features the beautiful 314-acre Wildflower Reserve, home to more than 700 species of plants.
 The beauty of the changing leaves surrounding the stunning plants in the Wildflower Reserve is a bucket list item you do not want to miss!

 Drive a little over an hour east of Pittsburgh to enjoy a scenic outdoor adventure in the Laurel Highlands.
-Spanning three counties in southwest PA, the Laurel Highlands fully embraces the fall season with natural scenery, outdoor recreation and historic sites.
-And, add a visit to Frank Lloyd Wright's Fallingwater and House on Kentuck Knob for a breathtaking, architectural experience.
+Spanning three counties in southwest PA, the Laurel Highlands fully embraces the fall season with natural scenery, outdoor recreation, and historic sites.
+Add a visit to Frank Lloyd Wright's Fallingwater and House on Kentuck Knob for a breathtaking, architectural experience.

 Sitting on approximately 20,500 acres is the southern gateway to the Laurel Highlands, Ohiopyle State Park.
-Inside the park you will find an abundance of natural beauty and outdoor activities from whitewater rafting and hiking trails to the natural waterfalls of Cucumber Falls.
-You are sure to marvel in the magnificence of Ohiopyle any time of the year, but the stunning shades of autumn that surround you during the fall season are unforgettable.
+Inside the park you will find an abundance of natural beauty and outdoor activities from whitewater rafting and hiking trails to the natural cascading waters of Cucumber Falls.
+You are sure to marvel at the magnificence of Ohiopyle any time of the year, but the stunning shades of autumn that surround you during the fall season are unforgettable.